-Government engagement and partnerships are key to achieving STOP Spillover's objectives and sustainable reduction of country and community risk.
-We will work with governments to enhance evidence-based, diverse surveillance approaches for targeted priority viral pathogens.
-STOP Spillover will build on existing systems, including routine country-level surveillance and will collect information required to strengthen country capacity to develop, test, and implement spillover interventions.
+Government engagement and partnerships are key to achieving STOP Spillover's objectives and the sustainable reduction of country and community risk.
+We are working with governments to enhance evidence-based, diverse surveillance approaches for targeted priority viral pathogens.
+STOP Spillover is building on existing systems, including routine country-level surveillance, and is collecting information required to strengthen country capacity to develop, test, and implement spillover interventions.